maciej-bendkowski/generic-boltzmann-brain/README.md

 Currently, no pre-compiled binaries are available.

-`generic-boltzmann-brain` uses an external [Python](https://www.python.org/) library called [Paganini](https://github.com/maciej-bendkowski/paganini) to the construction of Boltzmann samplers. `Python` with available `paganini` are expected to be executable and present in the `PATH`.
+`generic-boltzmann-brain` uses an external [Python](https://www.python.org/) library called [Paganini](https://github.com/maciej-bendkowski/paganini) to do the construction of Boltzmann samplers. `Python` with available `paganini` are expected to be executable and present in the `PATH`.